 Violent crime is not very common in Cusco, but it is important to be extra caution in Bélen, Puente Santiago, and Santiago district.

-- Visas - Tourists do not need a visa to enter Peru and they get the permission to stay for up to 183 days.
-If you overstay, you will need to pay a fine. www.doyouneedvisa.com is a website which has all the information about the entry requirements when coming to Peru.
+Tourists do not need a visa to enter Peru and they get permission to stay for up to 183 days.
+If you overstay, you will need to pay a fine. www.doyouneedvisa.com is a website that has all the information about the entry requirements when coming to Peru.

-- Currency - ATMs are available in banks or supermarkets and they are better option than using an ATM on the street.
+ATMs are available in banks or supermarkets and they are better options than using an ATM on the street.
 Bear in mind that not all shops, restaurants, bars and hotels accept credit cards.
-Counterfeit US dollars or local currency is frequent and you need to check the change.
+Counterfeit US dollars or local currency are frequent and you need to check the change.
 The official currency in Peru is the Nuevo sol.

-- Airports - The busiest international airport in Peru is Jorge Chavez International Airport in Lima, while Cusco has its own airport Alejandro Velasco Astete International Airport.
+The busiest international airport in Peru is Jorge Chavez International Airport in Lima, while Cusco has its airport Alejandro Velasco Astete International Airport.

-- Travel Insurance - A travel insurance policy is a must no matter how healthy you are, since medical issues and theft can happen to anyone and can never be predicted.
+A travel insurance policy is a must no matter how healthy you are since medical issues and theft can happen to anyone and can never be predicted.

 Peru - Safety by City